shawnhung0714/blockchainhomework/homework2.md

 to assign 0x40 to parameter forkID, so that new BIP-0143 "Witness Program" transaction signatures will be created for BCH network.

-As a result, this modified app become an fully functional BCH wallet, except some server-dependent function like, Push Notification and exchange rate calculation.
+As a result, this modified app becomes an fully functional BCH wallet, except some server-dependent functions like, Push Notification and exchange rate calculation.
 For convienience, we connect our app into testnet and request some money from faucet website.
 The snapshot list below.

 ![snapshot](snapshot.png "snapshot")